 This command turns on the HTTP service in the ‘dmz’ zone.

-To make these modifications last after restarting, include the –permanent flag in the commands.
-Always make sure you link your interfaces with the right zones and activate the necessary services in them.
+Include the –permanent flag in the commands to make these modifications last after restarting.
+Always link your interfaces with the proper zones and activate the necessary services.

 Conclusion